AbstractMelon/.github/profile/README.md

 ## Legacy Mods

-These don't work with ModLoader, but will probably be migrated to it eventually.
+These don't work with ModLoader, but may get migrated to it eventually.
 They are all installed as an autoloaded singleton, after all other singletons.

 | Repo | Notes |
 | --- | --- |